 Custom fields make it easy to get quick visual clues on calendar events: Assign an emoji to any custom field option and set the emoji to show in the event title.

 You can also filter by keywords, and by a combination of sub-calendar, keyword, and/or custom field.
 See how to filter on the mobile apps by keyword, custom field, or a combination.

 Teamup has a variety of calendar views which allow you to work productively with the least distraction or gain the most useful insights from your calendar data.
 If you’re working with short-term issues, you can use the Scheduler view to see each sub-calendar in its own column, the Day or Multi-Day view (customize the number of days shown), or the Week view.
 If weekends aren’t relevant, you can adjust the calendar settings to hide weekends.

 Text wrapping for event titles is supported in the Scheduler, Day, Multi Day and Week views.
 In the Table view both event titles and descriptions support text wrapping.
 Table view is a powerful way to sort and work with calendar data in a spreadsheet-like format.
 You can see all the details of each event in a neat, filterable and sortable view:

 Get started with a live demo!

 You can try out a live demo with pre-populated sample events.
-It is Premium-enabled with administrator access so you are free to explore and experiment with any relevant features before creating a custom solution for your needs.
+All live demos have paid features enabled for 7 days with administrator access so you are free to explore and experiment with any relevant features before creating a custom solution for your needs.
 Please note live demo calendars will be deleted automatically, so do not use the demo calendar for your ongoing use.